dannyperichlara/orobaschess/README.md

 * **History heuristic, only applied to the actual move**, with negative values on low-fails, and valuation not based on depth.
 * **Piece-Square-Table for the opening**, with the obvious moves.
 The idea is to achieve one move per-piece at the opening the same ways that humans do: Moving the obvious piece to the obvious place.
 * **A maximum depth of 20** (according to Magnus Carlsen, the maximum number of moves he can see ahead).
-* Limiting the number of moves that the engine can see in long road.
+* **Limiting the number of moves that the engine can see ahead** in long road (in development).
 The idea is to emulate human thinking again.
 How many times a knight will move continously at the midgame? ¿10 times?
 No. Grandmasters can see a lot of moves ahead, but actually these moves are a combination of a few possible moves that are in front of their heads: one or two moves per piece; eventually a third move, but no more than that.
-* Analysis of common patterns (not implemented yet).
+* **Analysis of common patterns** (not implemented yet).
 The idea is to evaluate positions based on common patterns like 6P1/5PBP/6K1L; humans recognize very quickly positions they're familiar with, even if they are not exactly the same.